JaiXJM/CAN_Onboarding_24/README.md

 >
 >`8` is the length of the input in bits (and thus should be the output length)

->1.
-Addition: add the rolling count to the value to encode
+1. Addition: add the rolling count to the value to encode.

 >Add the rolling count to to_encode.
 >`0000 1011` + `10` = `0000 1101`

-2. Inverse: take the binary inverse of the above result
+2. Inverse: take the binary inverse of the above result.

 >Take the inverse of all bits that are within the output length
 >`0000 1011` -> `1111 0100`

-3. Add 1: to the above result
+3. Add 1: Add 1 to the above result.

 >Add '1' to the inverted value
 >`1111 0101`